gman223/gman223-UofT-Cybersec-Project1/README.md

 **Filebeat**: This beat collects log information from the designated servers.
 Will be able to sort and view information such as attempted or failed logins.

-**Metricbeat**: This beat collects system resouce information from the designated servers (CPU%,MEM& etc.).
+**Metricbeat**: This beat collects system resource information from the designated servers (CPU%, MEM&, etc.).
 If there is a sharp rise in resource usage this could be indicative of a DOS attack.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [ELK Playbook](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Files/elk-playbook.yml) to your ansible container.
+- Copy the [ELK Playbook](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Files/elk-playbook.yml) to your Ansible container.
-- Update the ansible host file to include the private IP of your ELK VM
+- Update the Ansible host file to include the private IP of your ELK VM
 - Run the playbook, and navigate to `http://{your ELK VM Public IP}:5601/app/kibana` to check the installation worked as expected.